testillano/h2agent/README.md

 ##### inState and outState

 We could label a provision specification to take advantage of internal *FSM* (finite state machine) for matched occurrences.
-When a reception matches a provision specification, the real context is searched internally to get the current state ("**initial**" if missing) and then get the  `inState` provision for that value.
+When a reception matches a provision specification, the real context is searched internally to get the current state ("**initial**" if missing or empty string provided) and then get the  `inState` provision for that value.
 Then, the specific provision is processed and the new state will get the `outState` provided value.
 This makes possible to program complex flows which depends on some conditions, not only related to matching keys, but also consequence from [transformation filters](#transform) which could manipulate those states.

 These arguments are configured by default with the label "**initial**", used by the system when a reception does not match any internal occurrence (as the internal state is unassigned).
 This conforms a default rotation for further occurrences because the `outState` is again the next `inState`value.
 It is important to understand that if there is not at least 1 provision with `inState` = "**initial**" the matched occurrences won't never be processed.
 Also, if the next state configured (`outState` provisioned or transformed) has not a corresponding `inState` value, the flow will be broken/stopped.

+So, "**initial**" is a reserved value which is mandatory to debut any kind of provisioned transaction.
+Remember that an empty string will be also converted to this special state for both `inState` and `outState` fields.

 Let's see an example to clarify: